 In CELP v.
 USFWS (2016), CELP and Wild Fish Conservancy sued the LNFH for allegedly operating without an NPDES permit.
 In this case, the courts found that the hatchery's National Pollutant Discharge Elimination System (NPDES) permit expired in 1979, and that the hatchery has been discharging pollutants into Icicle Creek without an NPDES permit since that time, in violation of the CWA.
-A draft of a new NPDES permit is currently circulating for public comment.
+A new NPDES permit and 401 Certification was issued in December 2017.
+CELP has filed an appeal to the 401 Certification, which is currently pending before the PCHB (Center for Environmental Policy and Wild Fish Conservancy v.
+Dep't of Ecology and U.S. Fish and Wildlife Service; PCHB No. 17-109.)